trinhphandinhhuy/movietitletranslator/README.md

 TAMCAM

-#This is a small project I made to save all the interesting stuff that I found in the movies that I have watched.
+This is a small project I made to save all the interesting stuff that I found in the movies that I have watched.
+---